Looking for help on software development? I’m Jeff Booth, a professional software engineer who tutors students on the side.

 What kind of students do you help?

-I form the best relationships with college students and high school seniors.
+I forge the best relationships with college students and high school seniors.
 You must be motivated and have a positive attitude.

 What can you help me with?